 - Cyber Liability insurance – Some sensitive patient information may be stored by home healthcare agencies.
 Cyber Liability insurance is available to help you recover from a data breach, malicious attack or any other damage to your business.

-BizInsure is a website that helps home health agencies and aides find business insurance to cover the unique risks they face every day.
+BizInsure helps home health agencies and professionals find business insurance to cover the unique risks they face every day.

 What are the home health care license requirements in Massachusetts?